Coaching

 • Finances: no way of ensuring fair pricing, financially accessible opportunities, sound financial practices (taxes, etc), and no way to ensure for a small amount of revenue to go toward upkeep.

-There are many private tennis coaches offering their services online on Facebook, Instagram, who are not permitted to be teaching tennis on public tennis courts (especially as a business).
+There are many private tennis coaches offering their services online on social media who are not permitted to be teaching tennis on public tennis courts.

 We encourage the public to report unsanctioned coaching activities in order to help maintain the integrity of tennis education on public tennis courts in the city.